Chief Executive Officer

 Her background is as a print journalist, having been employed by the then West Australian Newspapers Limited group for almost nine years.
 This period saw her working as a reporter and/or sub-editor for the Countryman (grains writer), Kalgoorlie Miner and The Narrogin Observer newspapers.

-Natalie is a partner in her family’s grain, sheep and export hay farming business south of Kukerin in WA’s Upper Great Southern region and has three sons.
+Natalie is a partner in her family’s grain, sheep and export hay farming business south of Kukerin in WA’s Upper Great Southern region.

 She is committed to helping to ensure that agricultural producers and regional communities can continue to thrive and prosper.